Section 6 – Mobility rights

 (iii) Sections 6(2)(b) and 6(3)(a) – The right to pursue the gaining of a livelihood in any province

-The Supreme Court has affirmed that sections 6(2)(b) and 6(3)(a) of the Charter must be read together as a single right that is engaged by any person’s attempt to create wealth in a province other than the province in one resides, whether by production, marketing or performance (CEMA, supra at paragraphs 72-75).
+The Supreme Court has affirmed that sections 6(2)(b) and 6(3)(a) of the Charter must be read together as a single right that is engaged by any person’s attempt to create wealth in a province other than the province in which one resides, whether by production, marketing or performance (CEMA, supra at paragraphs 72-75).
 Section 6(2)(b) does not create a free-standing right to work, divorced from the mobility provisions in which it is found.
 The rights in section 6(2) relate to movement into another province, either for the taking up of residence, or to work without establishing residence (Skapinker, supra at paragraph 33).

 Section 6(2)(b) guarantees not simply the right to pursue a livelihood, but